 At our culinary school, you'll take hands-on culinary lab classes in our fully-equipped kitchen and refined restaurant.
 We have several associate degree and certificate options.
 An added benefit, unlike for-profit culinary schools in Los Angeles or Pasadena, is that many of your credits will be transferable to some four-year universities.

 Join our fast-paced, hard-working professional team for a career that can bring both personal and professional rewards almost immediately

 Get a job while working toward your Certificate or Degree!

-The employment future is bright for Oxnard College Culinary/Restaurant students.
-Many prospective employers contact the program with job opportunities for our students that allow you to work while attending classes.
-Some students on placed on the fast track for promotion by their employers, as they complete the program.
+Your employment future is bright as an Oxnard College Culinary Arts, Restaurant Management, or Hospitality Management student.
+Many prospective Ventura County employers contact us with job opportunities that allow you to work while attending classes.
+Some students are placed on the fast-track for promotion by their employers, as they complete the program.

-The Culinary Arts program prepares students for entry-level positions as a culinarian, bakers, or foodservice manager trainee.
+Culinary School prepares students for entry-level positions as culinarian, baker, or food service manager trainee.
 In these positions, employees are required to prepare menus, requisition supplies, supervise equipment, maintain varied records, and coordinate data with accountants and others in the organization.

 The Restaurant Management Program prepares students to obtain employment in the restaurant management field as food service unit managers, multi-unit managers, corporate executives, or corporate trainers.

 The Hospitality Program prepares students to manage places of lodging such as hotels, motels and inns.
 In these positions employees are required to perform marketing, accounting, procurement, front desk operations, housekeeping management, hospitality law, facilities management, human resources and food and restaurant management, facilities design and planning, hospitality law, and events management.

 Lead Faculty: Chef Adam Hart